ruchathakar/esm262/README.md

-ESM 262 - Computing for Environmental Science and Management
+Computing for Environmental Science and Management